 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can control these factors.
+Keeping your heating system maintained with annual professional tune-ups can control these factors.
 During your tune-up, your HVAC technician will clean and check over your unit, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone may instantly improve energy efficiency by up to 30%.
+They can identify failing parts in need of replacement before they become a larger problem.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner house because your HVAC unit will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
 Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System